Multiquark clustering in neutron-star matter from color-spin molecular dynamics

 The clustering result is likewise suggestive rather than definitive.
 The classification relies on the operational distance criterion $d_{\rm cluster}=0.15$ fm, and the coherent-state formulation does not allow an unambiguous identification of each cluster as a neutron, proton, or specific exotic hadron.
-What appears robust within the present analysis is the trend that color-magnetic interactions enhance correlated color-singlet multi-quark structures and suppress isolated quark-like configurations at the highest densities reached on the stable branch.
-From the perspective of the energy balance, we find that the color-magnetic interaction becomes increasingly attractive with density, while the appearance of strangeness reduces the effective Pauli repulsion.
+Appendix C provides a first threshold-sensitivity check for $d_{\rm cluster}=0.10$ and $0.20$ fm.
+What appears robust within the present analysis is the trend that color-magnetic interactions enhance correlated color-singlet multiquark structures and suppress isolated quarklike configurations at the highest densities reached on the stable branch, even though the detailed cluster-size distribution remains criterion dependent.
+From the perspective of the energy balance, the clearest trend in Fig.~\ref{fig:Ecomp} is that the color-magnetic interaction becomes increasingly attractive with density.
+We therefore do not emphasize here a directly visible reduction of the integrated Pauli contribution at the onset of strangeness.
+This interpretation is also consistent with Fig.~\ref{fig:clst_cmag}(c), where clustering still occurs even without strangeness as long as the color-magnetic interaction is retained.
 It will be important in future work to clarify how this clustering tendency is related to possible diquark condensation.